Rijiju visits Ludhiana court blast site, says Centre and state working together for in-depth probe | Law-Order

 - India

-Union Law and Justice Minister Kiren Rijiju on Friday visited the Ludhiana district court rocked by a bomb blast a day earlier and said the Centre and the state will work together to ensure strong action against the domestic and foreign elements trying to spoil peace and harmony in the state as well as the country.
+Union Law and Justice Minister Kiren Rijiju on Friday visited the Ludhiana district court in Punjab which was rocked by a bomb blast a day before and said the Centre and the state will work together to ensure strong action against the domestic and foreign elements trying to spoil peace and harmony in the state as well as the country.

 Rijiju said central and state agencies are already conducting an in-depth probe into the incident.